o1-labs/rfcs/00XX-efficient-msms-for-non-native-pickles-verification.md

 - https://o1-labs.github.io/proof-systems/kimchi/foreign_field_add.html
 - https://o1-labs.github.io/proof-systems/kimchi/foreign_field_mul.html

-However, merely reusing these will most likely be quite suboptimal due to the high data passing overhead, which we can avoid by exploiting wider rows.
-Also, understanding the existing codebase and techniques might take considerable time at first.
+However, these were designed with very different constraints in mind, and their performance is wholly unsuitable for our needs.

-Ideally, the approach taken for their implementation should highly depend on the comparitive efficiency within our limitations (additive lookups, wide circuits). **In practice though** we might want to start right away with a naive solution --- by using big integers arithmetics, taking limb size to be 16 bits and range checking these.
-We can revisit the technique and optimise the circuit aftert the first working prototype is done.
+Instead, we start right away with a naive solution --- by using big integers arithmetic, taking limb size to be 16 bits and range checking these.
+We can revisit the technique and optimise the circuit if required later.

-Regarding ECC, o1js also contains an implementation that is part of ECDSA library.
-It is unclear though whether this can be useful in the kimchi context, as this library is written in o1js/typescript --- probably it can be used as an inspiration.
+o1js also contains an implementation of ECDSA some relevant ECDSA gadgets.
+These are based on the existing, unsuitable gates, but still serve as useful reference:
 - https://github.com/o1-labs/o1js/blob/main/src/lib/gadgets/elliptic-curve.ts#L99

 Additionally, one will need to decide which coordinates would are better to use.
 Available options are: